 - Beef fried rice - substitute the chicken with beef.
 The best meat to use is thinly sliced stew meat - putting the meat in the freezer for about 30 minutes makes it easier to cut the beef into thin slices.
 Follow the same directions for the marination.

 - Vegetable fried rice - simply omit the chicken.
-Tofu, chickpeas and edaname make great protein options and add great texture.
+Tofu, chickpeas and edamame make great protein options and add great texture.
 My favorite variations include mushroom and pine nuts with brown rice and zucchini and pine nut fried quinoa rice.

 - Shrimp fried rice - this is my favorite variation - just substitute for the chicken - marinating adds flavor and the corn flour makes the shrimp deliciously crispy on the outside.